If you want to save money on ink, consider buying an HP printer and using the HP Instant Ink Program. Read on to learn more.

 We used to be close to a Staples, our preferred office supply store, and loved taking advantage of their ink recycling program to save money on ink purchases, but the closest one isn’t that close, so we have a huge bag of empty ink cartridges waiting to be recycled sitting in our desk.

-I really wish that when we replaced our 7-year-old printer at the end of last year, that we knew about the HP Instant Ink program.
+I really wish that when we replaced our 7-year-old printer at the end of last year, that we knew about HP Instant Ink.
 Unfortunately, I only heard about it a couple weeks ago.
 It sounds so amazing though that I knew I had to write about it and share it with all of my readers.

 As a work-from-home, homeschooling mom, with a church calling, who likes to print things from home, I am certain we’d save a lot of money, never have to worry about running out of ink, and print in color all we want, if I had an HP Instant Ink eligible printer!

 Let me tell you why I think this ink program sounds amazing, especially if you print often (or want to).

 HP has created several printers that communicate with HP headquarters which automatically tells them when your ink is running low, sends you an extra, extra large ink refill cartridge at no cost, supplies a prepaid envelope for you to mail back your old cartridges to be recycled, without you having to do a thing.
 You simply pay a low monthly subscription cost, which can be canceled anytime.

 But, here are some more details about how it works:

 1. Buy an HP Instant Ink Eligible Printer

 In order to use this service you have to have an HP printer that is on the following list: